Eroxl/Streamizdat/README.md

 ```

 This starts all necessary services and watches for file changes to automatically rebuild the backend and frontend (it's a little janky right now, but it works for development purposes).

+## Contributing

+### Repository Structure

+The project is organized as a monorepo with the following structure:

+- `backend/`: All REST and Websocket API code.
+- `frontend/`: Central frontend codebase.
+- `embed-watcher/`: Service that monitors embedded streams and pushes updates to Redis.
+- `srs-callbacks/`: Simple HTTP server that handles SRS callbacks for stream start/stop events.
+- `srs.conf`: [SRS](https://github.com/ossrs/srs) configuration file for RTMP streaming.